Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

 The Latest Data

-The denominator in the charts below now includes the Second Estimate of Q4 GDP, which was unchanged from the Advanced Estimate.
-The latest numerator value is Q4 2016 data from the Fed's "Corporate Equities; Liability".
-The current reading is 125.3%, up from 123.1% the previous quarter.
-It is off its 129.7% interim high in Q1 of 2015.
+The denominator in the charts below now includes the Second Estimate of Q1 GDP.
+The latest numerator value is extrapolated based on the quarterly change in the Wilshire 5000.
+The current reading is 133.0%, down from 133.2% the previous quarter.

 Here is a more transparent alternate snapshot over a shorter timeframe using the Wilshire 5000 Full Cap Price Index divided by GDP.
 We've used the St. Louis Federal Reserve's FRED repository as the source for the stock index numerator (WILL5000PRFC).
 The Wilshire Index is a more intuitive broad metric of the market than the Fed's rather esoteric "Nonfinancial corporate business; corporate equities; liability, Level".
-This Buffett variant is off its interim high of Q2 of 2015.
+This Buffett variant is also at its interim high.

 A quick technical note: To match the quarterly intervals of GDP, for the Wilshire data we've used the quarterly average of daily closes rather than quarterly closes (slightly smoothing the volatility).